 Buying a 2009 Honda Accord Sedan, and saving $1500 off of MSRP.

 The sales representative was very accommodating.
 He listened to what we wanted.
-I had the CCC report and explained what I was willing to pay - about $800 over the cost price.
-We were on target.
-They also negotiated on accessories as a block heater, mud flaps,...
-It took a while, but we came to a deal.
+I had the Car Cost Canada report and explained what I was willing to pay - about $800 over the cost price.
+We were on target and they also negotiated on accessories as a block heater, mud flaps etc. It took a while, but we came to a deal.

 Patrick from Barrie, ON